Portugal (Algarve) trip diary

 Photos and description of our trip to the Algarve region of Portugal in 2005 (I think in February; definitely off-season, any rate).
-You can click on the pictures to see a larger version.

 Our trip to the airport gave us an icy send-off—freezing rain, with drivers sliding all over the place.
 Fortunately, we arrived at the airport in one piece (via limousine service).